-Perf ormance outcomes Acceptable outcomes Complies Comments Area Area and frontage of lots - except for Rural zone include an area and tage that: is consistent with the design of lots in the surrounding area; AO1.1 Lots provide a minimum area and frontage in accordance with Table 9.4.4.3B. n/a The subject site is in the Rural zone. (b) allows the desired amenity of the zone to be achieved; (c) is able to accommodate all buildings, structures and works associated with the intended land use; (d) allow the site to be provided with sufficient access; (e) considers the proximity of the land to: (i) centres; (ii) public transport services; and (iii) open space; and (f) allows for the protection of environmental features; and (g) accommodates site constraints.
-Area a and frontage of lots - F Rural zone
+Perf ormance outcomes Acceptable outcomes Complies Comments Area Area and frontage of lots - except for Rural zone include an area and age that: is consistent with the design of lots in the surrounding area; AO1.1 Lots provide a minimum area and frontage in accordance with Table 9.4.4.3B. n/a Not applicable. (b) allows the desired amenity of the zone to be achieved; (c) is able to accommodate all buildings, structures and works associated with the intended land use: (d) allow the site to be provided with sufficient access; (e) considers the proximity of the land to: (i) centres; (ii) public transport services; and (iii) open space; and (f) allows for the protection of environmental features; and (g) accommodates site constraints.
+Area and frontage of lots - F Rural zone